Language selection

 Complying with the system's regulatory requirements may be challenging for companies.
 This is mainly due to the expected strictness, comprehensiveness, intricacy, and crosscutting interdependence of the ratings.
 The self-enforcing nature of the CSCS will also create strategic challenges.
 For example, the system makes firms accountable to the behaviour of business partners along the supply chain.
 This will expose them to risk of non-compliance due to actions of third parties.
 This might be challenging for Small and medium-sized enterprises that lack a robust corporate compliance infrastructure.

 The new regulatory measures directed by the December, 2020 Guiding Opinions ultimately preserved flexibility for relevant Chinese local agencies and ministries, causing uneven regional implementation.
-In addition, an expected independent and unified 'credit information publicity platform' (i.e. Credit China, National Enterprise Credit Information Publicity System, and varying local pilot city platforms) has not yet been established, which hinders the system's transparency.
+In addition, an expected independent and unified 'credit information publicity platform' (i.e. Credit China, National Enterprise Credit Information Publicity System (in Simplified Chinese only), and varying local pilot city platforms) has not yet been established, which hinders the system's transparency.

 What businesses should do